New Mexico State University

 A Cadence University Program Member

 The Klipsch School of Electrical and Computer Engineering. at New Mexico State University participates in the Cadence University Program.
-This allows the use of Cadence products for use in research and coursework at NMSU.
+This allows the use of Cadence products for use in teaching and research at NMSU.

 The following senior-level/graduate courses use Cadence products: